filmackay/filmackay/_posts/blog/2012-09-05-timematch-examples.markdown

 <td></td>
 </tr>
 <tr>
-<td>0.001</td>
+<td>1.000</td>
 <td style="text-align: right"><span class="trade">X (0) 10</span></td>
 <td><span class="trade">10 (0) Z</span></td>
 <td>Z <span class="glyphicon glyphicon-arrow-right"></span> X @ 10</td>
 </tr>
 <tr>
-<td>0.001</td>
+<td>1.000</td>
 <td></td>
 <td></td>
 <td></td>
 </tr>
 </table>

-The above table shows an order book a seller "Z" showing an order which is matched up a millisecond later by "X".
+The above table shows an order book a seller "Z" showing an order which is matched instantly by "X".
 Both parties are asking for instant execution - denoted by "(0)" in both cases which means the auction time period is zero.
 The "10" is the price in both cases, so we have the simplest of trade matches.

 ## B: Slow liquidity provider